szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 alert(myArray[5]); // returns 'cat'
 ```

+As you can see, we attach our `push()` method to `myArray` with a `.` (dot), and indicate the value we want to add in the `()` parentheses.
 This code adds the value `'cat'` to the end of the array `myArray`.
+Methods are similar to functions, but are used to act upon a specific object.
+We will learn more about functions in the next lesson, but for now, just keep in mind the general syntax and usage of methods.

 ## Removing Values from an Array